 - Title of your paper, presentation, panel, workshop, or display;

 - Abstract of your paper, presentation, panel, workshop, or display (3,000-4,000 characters);

 - Type and size of display area and/or equipment needed, including tables, electrical requirements, audio/visual equipment, etc.;

 - Notice if you decline to have your paper considered for the Captain William Driver Award (see guidelines).

-PLEASE SEND A COMPLETE COPY OF THE PAPER (in publishable form in both hard-copy and electronic file in MS-Word with high-resolution image files) by 31 August 2018.
+PLEASE SEND A COMPLETE COPY OF THE PAPER (in publishable form and electronic file in MS-Word with high-resolution image files) by 31 August 2018.

 NOTE: PRESENTERS WHO HAVE NOT PROVIDED THIS COPY BY THE DEADLINE WILL BE DELETED FROM THE MEETING SCHEDULE.

 NAVA reserves the right to accept or reject any presentation without prejudice.